 As soon as it is safe to do so, we'll open the gates again for everyone to freely enjoy walks alongside wildlife including the hare, nuthatch and goldcrest.

-Time is running out.
 Help us save this ancient woodland

 Ancient woodland soils are the remnants of a life-creating and life-sustaining complex terrestrial system.
 Yet ancient woodland only covers 2.5% of the UK's land area, and most of what remains is not in good condition.
 For our own survival we must protect it, restore it and allow it to thrive.

 Please donate whatever you can to help us save this ancient woodland.
-Every pound you can give will be used to buy Harrison Woodlands and bring it back to its former glory, for nature and for people.
+Every pound you can give will be used to restore Harrison Woodlands and bring it back to its former glory, for nature and for people.

 Prefer to donate offline?